There are some high stakes for Saturday's slate

-This weekend is one of the last opportunities for teams to capture significant nonconference victories prior to the start of conference play
+This weekend is one of the last opportunities for teams to capture significant nonconference victories prior to the start of conference play.

 That matters more than you might think.